dcmworkz/Unity3D-project-debugging-tool/README.md

-# Unity3D-project-debugging-tool
+# Project Debugging tool (Unity3D)
-Allows debugging Unity3D applications at runtime
+### Allows debugging Unity3D applications at runtime.
+The tool catches all errors thrown by Unity3D, and you can even define a few of your own!

-Read all about this project on my website: http://lairinus.com/project/project-debugging-tool/
+Please visit http://lairinus.com/project/project-debugging-tool/ for more information